trisha-sen/research-intelligence-agent/README.md

 - Keyword search collapses on conceptual queries (P@10 = 0.051 vs 0.580 for semantic) - it can only match what it can literally see in the text.
 - Semantic search dominates across both query types, with a 10× improvement on conceptual queries.
 - Hybrid search tracks semantic closely but does not improve over pure semantic here.
 The binary keyword score (1.0 / 0.0 ILIKE match) contributes noise rather than signal when the query vocabulary differs from the abstract.
 ---

+## Related

+The original topic modelling analysis - trends, seminal works, and the NMF methodology - is in the [earlier project](https://github.com/trisha-sen/machine_learning_journal_topic_analysis).

+---